 When does gauge /tension matter?

-The rule of thumb I work with is that gauge matters if you are crocheting anything to a specific size or shape.
+The rule of thumb I work with is that gauge matters if you are crocheting anything to a specific size, shape or yarn quantity.
 It could be something simple like a hat or something more complex like a cardigan.

 Let’s say you are crocheting a sweater.
 The designer will add a section in their pattern telling you what gauge they used when they designed the sweater.

 The instructions for each size of the pattern will be based on this gauge.
 So if the designer is working 20sts for every 10cm but you’re using a different yarn or crochet a lot looser and you make 16 sts in 10cm then your project is going to work out much wider than the dimensions given in the pattern.

 If you want the sweater to fit as it does in the design then you need to make a gauge swatch to check you are working to the same gauge as the designer.
 Yes, you can check your gauge once you’ve started, but if it’s wrong then you’ll have to start over!